valancej/documentation/_basic/languages-frameworks/ruby.md

 ## Versions And Setup

 ### RVM
 We use RVM to manage different Ruby versions.
-We set <strong>{% default_ruby_version %}</strong> as the default version.
+We set <strong>{{ site.data.basic.defaults.ruby }}</strong> as the default version.
 Currently we do not load the Ruby version from your Gemfile.
 You can always change the Ruby version by running:

 ```shell
 rvm use RUBY_VERSION_YOU_WANT_TO_USE